-1. Move the FSC out of NEUTRAL-PARK position to the desired forward speed.
+Move the FSC out of NEUTRAL-PARK position to the desired forward speed.
 DO NOT hold forward on steering levers.
 It is not necessary to hold the FSC lever in position since a friction lock maintains the selected lever position (and forward travel speed).

-If the transaxle drive belt breaks during operation, and if the machine is on a slope, the machine will freewheel down the slope.
+If the transmission drive belt breaks during operation, and if the machine is on a slope, the machine will freewheel down the slope.
 To maintain control, immediately (1) Release the steering levers and simultaneously (2) Move the FSC to the NEUTRAL-PARK position.
 When the machine is stopped or moving slowly, engage the parking brake.

-This is exactly the same procedure used to normally stop and park the machine.
+NOTE: This is exactly the same procedure used to normally stop and park the machine.

-An operator presence switch (seat switch) will cause the engine to stop if the FSC is out of the NEUTRAL-PARK position and the operator is not in the seat.
-The function of this switch should be checked by the operator raising off the seat with the tractor moving forward; the engine should stop.
-If the safety system is not working, it should be repaired or replaced before operating the mower.
+An operator presence switch (seat switch) will cause the engine to stop if the parking brake is in the DISENGAGED position and/ or the FSC is out of the NEUTRAL-PARK position (tractor stationary or moving forward) and the operator is not in the seat.
+The function of this switch should be checked by the operator raising off the seat, first with the parking brake DISEN-GAGED, and then with the tractor moving forward; the engine should stop.
+In each case, if the safety system is not working, it should be repaired or replaced before operating the mower.
 DO NOT disconnect the safety switches; they are for the operator's protection.

 NOTE: If the FSC lever will not stay in the selected position, the friction lock needs to be adjusted.
-Refer to ADJUSTMENTS for Step 7 -Forward Speed Control Friction Adjustment in the Maintenance Instructions.
+Refer to ADJUSTMENTS for Step 7 - Forward Speed Control Friction Adjustment in the Maintenance Instructions.

-Steer by pulling the lever on the side of desired direction of turn, e.g., pull the LH lever to turn left.
+2. Steer by pulling the lever on the side of desired direction of turn, e.g., pull the LH lever to turn left.
 To minimize the possibility of overcontrol, use only one hand on both steering levers.